20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 Once we have our new frequency $\lambda_{obs}$, and $I_{obs}$, in theory we have everything we need to render our our final colour.
 We just have two unknowns, which are our initial intensity, and the initial wavelength

-#### Where do $I_{emit}$ and $\lambda_{emit}$ come from?
+## Where do $I_{emit}$ and $\lambda_{emit}$ come from?

 It depends what we're simulating.
-For our use case - redshifting a galaxy background, we'd need frequency and intensity data across the entire sky.
+For our use case - redshifting a galaxy background, you'd need frequency and intensity data across the entire sky.
 A good starting point is over [here](http://aladin.cds.unistra.fr/hips/list), luckily we live in 2024 and a significant amount of this information is simply public - unfortunately these skymaps do not come with what units their intensity data is in, making them unusable[^digging] .
 Still, you can go find the original surveys - although it requires significant digging which I'm not going to do in this article

 If you have a blackbody radiator, it becomes fairly straightforward, as given a temperature we can redshift that directly, via the equation: